openxla/community/GOVERNANCE.md

 **Q: Can I become a committer on the project?**

 All contributions are going through pull requests and approved by maintainers.
-At the moment, the process for landing a pull request into OpenXLA varies with the exact repository.
+Currently, the process for landing a pull request into OpenXLA varies with the exact repository.
 For example StableHLO is purely developed on GitHub and a pull request can be merged through the GitHub UI.
 On the other hand, the XLA compiler repository involves an interaction with Google internal infrastructure that can only be triggered by Google employees who will play the janitorial role of ensuring prompt merging after approval.
+In other repositories, such as `xla`, Google are working to expand committer groups to individuals outside of Google, and will provide updates when the tooling exists to allow this.

 **Q: What if I would like to deliver a OpenXLA tutorial at a conference or otherwise?
 Do I need to be 'officially' a maintainer to do this?**